mzygar/bemyeyes-ios/README.md

 # Getting started
-## install CocoaPod
+## Install Dependencies
-sudo gem install cocoapods
-# install dependencies
-pod install
+Install pods by running `pod install` in the terminal If you don't have CocoaPods already, install by `sudo gem install cocoapods`

-## configuration
+## Configuration
-rename BMEGlobal.temp.h to BMEGlobal.h and configure to your own needs
+Rename BMEGlobal.temp.h to BMEGlobal.h and configure to your own needs

-# Localization
-Update localization keys by running `Scripts/./miaw -g -o BeMyEyes/Source/` from the top level folder.